Alonso-del-Arte/game-of-stones-js/CONTRIBUTING.md

-This project might be open to Hacktoberfest 2023 contributors.
+This project is closed to Hacktoberfest 2023 contributors but will be open to Hacktoberfest 2024.

 # Guidelines for Hacktoberfest 2023 contributors